German submarine U-38 (1938): 11th and 12th Patrols

-U-38 would depart from Lorient for the last time on 15 October, again with Heinrich Schuch in command.
+U-38 left Lorient for the last time on 15 October, again with Heinrich Schuch in command.
 Her eleventh patrol was to take place in the North Atlantic.
 However, during a period of five weeks, not a single ship was hit.
 U-38 traveled to the U-boat base in Bergen, Norway on 21 November.
-She would later depart Bergen on the 23rd and arrive in Stettin on 29 November.
+She later left Bergen on the 23rd and arrive in Stettin on 29 November.

 Life after active duty

 From December 1941 until November 1943, U-38 was used as a training boat in the 24th and 21st U-boat Flotillas.
 She was then used as a testing boat, until she was scuttled by her crew on 5 May 1945.

 Wolfpacks

 U-38 took part in five wolfpacks, namely.